 I had a few options to consider.
 The first one would be to opt for fiberglass bumpers front and rear, which I actually would have preferred over the approach I took.
 The reasoning is purely aesthetic preference, as the fiberglass bumpers give the car a more ‘shaved’ style appearance by removing the bumperettes in addition to the trim pieces around the bumpers.
 But because this project’s ethos was building a ‘budget race car for the street’, I decided to get creative and make do with what I had to work with.

-Which brings me to the solution at hand – sourcing a second-hand set of Euro rear bumperettes, and completely removing the front ones along with the front license plate.
-That, however, left me with another problem – the gaps in the bumper trim.
+I sourced a second-hand set of Euro rear bumperettes, and completely removed the front ones along with the front license plate.

 Next on the list was ridding the infamous ‘sugar scoop’ headlights.
 These headlights again were more common on the US cars, but for some odd reason many people seem to prefer them over the typical Euro H4s.
 Why that might be is well beyond any reasoning I can think of since they’re hideous (in my opinion), but nevertheless, they had to go.
 So I scavenged around, asking a few friends who love to hoard extra parts for their own builds, and scored a set of Euro short-wheel-base H4 headlights.
 And as subjective as this may be, I think they’ve completely changed the look of the car’s front end.